-We've spent the last few posts looking at the surprisingly diverse world of white tile at clé – a wide-ranging collection we've dubbed whiteworks—and talking about how different types of tile express different aspects of this perennially popular hue.
+we've spent the last few posts looking at the surprisingly diverse world of white tile at clé – a wide-ranging collection we've dubbed whiteworks—and talking about how different types of tile express different aspects of this perennially popular hue.

-Now it's time to get down to brass tacks and determine the right choice for you, based on your style, your space, and the specifics of the project at hand.
+now it's time to get down to brass tacks and determine the right choice for you, based on your style, your space, and the specifics of the project at hand.

-Ask yourself: are you just looking for basic, or are you ready to go beyond?
+ask yourself: are you just looking for basic, or are you ready to go beyond?
 And even if you said “yes” to basic, remember that because you’re working with a reasonably limited palette, the not-so-basic can still give you the subtle-but-interesting look you’ve been dreaming about.
 At the same time, we have a way to make “basic” so much more than basic.

 So let's look at your options.

-(left) design: anja michaels / photo: vivian johnson
+design: anja michaels / photo: vivian johnson

-For most people, the first stop on the white tile journey is classic subway tile.
-Durable and versatile with a tight, smooth surface that's easy to clean, ceramic subway tile is a safe bet for everything from kitchen backsplashes to bathroom walls.
+for most people, the first stop on the white tile journey is classic subway tile. durable and versatile with a tight, smooth surface that's easy to clean, ceramic subway tile is a safe bet for everything from kitchen backsplashes to bathroom walls.
 Its timeless style transcends trend and can be dressed up or down as you please, much like your favorite pair of jeans.

-However you decide to lay your subway tile, don't forget the near-magical ability of grout to change the look of any installation from background element to striking focal point, instantly, depending on the shade and width you choose.
+however you decide to lay your subway tile, don't forget the near-magical ability of grout to change the look of any installation from background element to striking focal point, instantly, depending on the shade and width you choose.

-the effect is simultaneously more rustic and more glamorous than conventional subway tile, and yet every bit as easy to live with and love.
-Their longer, slimmer silhouette also lends them a touch of mid-century flair.
+the effect is simultaneously more rustic and more glamorous than conventional subway tile, and yet every bit as easy to live with and love. their longer, slimmer silhouette also lends them a touch of mid-century flair.